BobJones13579/fantasy-dashboard/docs/3-Development/architecture-decisions.md

 # Architecture Decision Records (ADRs)

+## TLDR

+Historical record of all significant architectural decisions made during the development of the Fantasy Football Companion App, including context, rationale, and consequences.

 ## Purpose

 This document tracks all significant architectural decisions made during the development of the Fantasy Football Companion App, including the context, decision rationale, and consequences.